Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Experiments

 To provide a nuanced assessment of generation quality, we introduce three FID metrics: (i) \textit{FID(True$\rightarrow$Flow)}, the standard FID computed between real and generated images; (ii) \textit{FID(True$\rightarrow$VAE)}, which measures the FID between real images and their reconstructions via the pretrained VAE (reported in table captions) to quantify reconstruction fidelity; and (iii) \textit{FID(VAE$\rightarrow$Flow)}, which compares VAE reconstructions with generated samples.
 These metrics allow us to distinguish generative fidelity from the limitations of the VAE encoder-decoder pipeline and to better interpret results within the latent space modeling framework.

-Tables~\ref{tab:model_performance_main} and~\ref{tab:model_performance_secondary} report Fréchet Inception Distance (FID), recall, and parameter counts.
+\Cref{tab:model_performance_main} and \Cref{tab:model_performance_secondary} report Fréchet Inception Distance (FID), recall, and parameter counts.
 Across all datasets and backbones, GFM consistently improves sample quality, achieving FID reductions of up to and sometimes exceeding $40\%$ relative to the base models.
 These improvements are achieved with only modest computational overhead—typically less than a $10\%$ increase in total parameters.

-Qualitatively, GFM-enhanced models generate better-structured furniture and spatial layouts on LSUN Bedroom, sharper and more anatomically plausible faces on FFHQ, and more coherent architectural forms on LSUN Church as shown in Figures~\ref{fig:ADM_FFHQ_comparisons_teaser}--\ref{fig:lsun_bed_church_comparisons}.
+Qualitatively, GFM-enhanced models generate better-structured furniture and spatial layouts on LSUN Bedroom, sharper and more anatomically plausible faces on FFHQ, and more coherent architectural forms on LSUN Church as shown in Figures \ref{fig:ADM_FFHQ_comparisons_teaser} and Figure \ref{fig:lsun_bed_church_comparisons} (in the Appendix).
 The effectiveness of GFM across both convolutional (ADM) and transformer-based (DiT) models underscores its architectural generality.